MohitGoel92/Microsoft-Excel/README.md

 ### Importing Data from a Database

 We will be importing data from a Microsoft Access Database.
 To do this, we simply select the *Data* tab -> *Get & Transform Data* section -> Select the *Get Data* button -> *From Database* -> *From Microsoft Access Database* -> Select the desired file.

+### Exporting Data to a Text File

+There are several reasons why one may wish to export their excel worksheet to a text file.
+For instance, if we wanted to move our data into another system such as a database or another file application which may not communicate with Excel.
+In addition, text files have a smaller file size which is useful for email as there is no clutter from Excel such as formulas or formatting.
+A lot of the time databases just require raw data, without any of the Excel influence.

+To do this we have two options, we either select *File* -> *Export* -> Choose file type or *File* -> *Save As* -> Change file type.